-In most cases, I usually throw in the “what’s your budget?” question so that I can have a reference point from which I can either agree or disagree with the price set by the client.
+In most cases, I usually throw in the “What’s your budget?” question to have a reference point from which I can either agree or disagree with the price set by the client.

 The problem with answering this question is that:

-1. I didn’t want to scare the client away by naming a price too high.
+- I didn’t want to scare the client away by naming a high price.

-2. If I name a low price, I wouldn’t want the client to think my services are substandard.
+- I wouldn’t want the client to think my services are substandard if I name a low price.

 Regarding marketing, pricing your product is one of the most important decisions that will significantly impact your business, sales, and revenue.
 Like me, you would not want to charge too low because a customer might perceive your products as having lesser value than other products.
 Also, charging too high might drive away your customers.